-The León Genetic Sequence is a part of the second manipulation.
-Just like humans have a distinct potential for developing mutations and paranormal abilities, they carry the potential for an extended lifespan (about 120 years) and greatly slowed aging once they reach full adulthood.
+In this article, we postulate that the León Genetic Sequence is a part of the second manipulation.
+It carries the potential for an extended lifespan and greatly slowed aging once they reach full adulthood.

-The León Genetic Sequence (“LGS”), when expressed, has several effects :
+The León Genetic Sequence (LGS), when expressed, has several effects :

 - The natural life expectancy of the person becomes normally distributed around a mean of 121 years, with a standard deviation of 10 years.

-- 34% of the bearers of the LGS will have blue eyes or eyes with a noticeable tinge of blue, even if their ethnicity should make this much rarer (e.g., most African and Asian ethnicities).
+- 34% of the bearers of the LGS will have blue eyes or eyes with a noticeable tinge of blue.
+Even if their ethnicity should make this much rarer (e.g., most African and Asian ethnicities).

 - Two LGS bearers will not necessarily produce a LGS-active child, though the chances seem greatly increased.